cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 ### Setting up Kafka inputs and outputs

-As you have seen earlier, the `KafkaItemTransactionJob` extends the abstract `ItemTransactionJob` and implements the Kafka wiring logic to read the query and transactions streams, and to write the outputs at the end.
+As you have seen earlier, the `KafkaItemTransactionJob` extends the abstract `ItemTransactionJob` and implements the Kafka wiring logic to read the query and transaction streams, and to write the outputs at the end.

 As the core item management logic is in place, the next step is to connect the application to the external environment:
 - Create input sources for incoming transactions and queries